 - Uneven and premature tire wear

-- Excessive play
+- Excessive play in the steering

 - Visible damage